Mount Roskill Grammar School: Academics

 In 2013, 90.7 percent of students leaving Mount Roskill Grammar held at least NCEA Level 1, 82.5 percent held at least NCEA Level 2, and 58.3 percent held at least University Entrance.
 This is compared to 85.2%, 74.2%, and 49.0% respectively for all students nationally.

 Principals

 Extracurricular activities

 Mount Roskill Grammar School offers sports, music and other extracurricular activities.
-Notably there are culture groups in Indian, Chinese, Japanese, Kapa haka, Tongan, Samoan, Tokelauan, Niuean and Cook Islands culture.
+There are culture groups relating to Indian, Chinese, Japanese, Kapa haka, Tongan, Samoan, Tokelauan, Niuean and Cook Islands culture.
 The Indian Dance group won the 2007 Annual Bollywood Highschool Dance Competition.

 The Boys Chorus (Mr G's Boys Chorus) was actively involved in Barbershop Music, winning a record of 5 consecutive Auckland Regional titles in 2002, 2003, 2004, 2005, and 2006 as well as the New Zealand National Young Singers in Harmony Championships in 2002, 2005 and 2006.
 The school at that time was the only school in New Zealand to have won 3 National Championships, and 2 consecutively.